Skip to Main Content

 • Who a VTB mortgage is best suited for: A wealthy real estate investor or someone with a higher risk tolerance and experience with real estate transactions.

 • Who a VTB mortgage is not suited for: Anyone whose retirement nest egg or personal savings is largely tied up in their home equity.
-Same goes for anyone unfamiliar with real estate laws and transactions.
+The same goes for anyone unfamiliar with real estate laws and transactions.
 If any of this applies to you, and you lack the resources to hire a real estate attorney, you should probably avoid seller financing.

 Keep Reading: 13 Tips for First-Time Homebuyers: Your Must-Know Advice